Otomobilde güçlü bir GLK havası seziyoruz.

 4.62 metre uzunluğunda ve 2.82 metre genişliğindeki konseptin iç mekanı, üç koltuk sırası ve yedi yolcuya yetebilecek kapasitede.
 Mercedes ailesinin kompakt araç ailesinin diğer üyeleri ile aynı izden giden otomobilin ön konsolu görsel anlamda A-Serisi ile aynı.
 Kabinde bolca kullanılan deri detaylar ise muhtemelen üretim modeline taşınmayacak.

-Gallery: Mercedes-Benz Concept GLB
+Galeri: Mercedes-Benz Concept GLB

 Konseptin dışı ise son yıllarda firmadan gördüğümüz hiçbir şeye benzemiyor.
 Küçük olmasına rağmen güçlü bir görüntü çizen SUV modeli, gövdesinin alt bölümünü saran plastik korumanın yanı sıra BF Goodrich lastikleri ve 17 inçlik alaşım jantlarıyla dikkat çekiyor.
 Tavanda yer alan LED farlar ve siyah renkli ek bagaj alanı, otomobile maceraya hazır bir görünüm kazandırıyor.